COVID-19 Updates for Our Pet Parents in Fayetteville

 Appointments and services will be conducted with limited contact via car side services.
 Please follow these steps:

-- Schedule your appointment in advance via phone/website/VitusVet App
+- Schedule your appointment in advance via phone, website, or VitusVet App

 - Over the phone, a staff member will go over the details of your appointment, and any questions/concerns you may have.